efuzy/efuzy/docs/src/pages/layout/header-and-footer.md

 ---
 title: Layout Header and Footer
 desc: How to use the QHeader and QFooter components.
-The top and bottom bars of your Quasar app.
+The top and bottom bars of your Efuzy app.
 related:
   - /layout/layout
   - /layout/page